 Our leaders, along with a committed team, are helping CSF Surgery grow into one of the leading organizations in Kern County.

-1982-1883 Begins his rotating residence at the General Hospital of Tijuana.
+1982-1883 Rotating residence at the SSA General Hospital in Tijuana, Mexico.

-1984-1985 Is assigned to the Juarez Hospital in Mexico City through the Ministry of Health and Assistance (S.S.A.).
+1984-1985 Is assigned to the Juarez Hospital in Mexico City through the Secretary of Health and Social Welfare) (S.S.A.).
 In this program he is assigned to Gynecology and Obstetrics.

 After the 1985 earthquake in Mexico City, he was transferred to the city of Tijuana to begin his General Surgery residency at the General Hospital of Tijuana, Mx.